Electrician for Hot Tub Wiring & Installation

-Premium Electric would be happy to answer your hot tub questions and address any concerns you may have about your hot tub installation, hot tub parts, or upgrading your wiring and electrical panel requirements.
+Premium Electric would be happy to answer your hot tub questions and address any concerns you may have about hot tub electrical requirements, hot tub parts, or upgrading your wiring or electrical panel.
 For additional information, see our Electrical FAQs page.

-Our hot tub electricians service the entire Fraser Valley area including Abbotsford, Chilliwack, Mission, and Maple Ridge BC.
+Our hot tub electricians in Abbotsford also service the entire Fraser Valley area including Chilliwack, Mission, and Maple Ridge BC.
 We can also provide you with a hot tub quote that specifically addresses the type of hot tub you have purchased and the status of your current electrical panel and wiring.